rancher/docs/content/rancher/v2.x/en/backups/back-up-rancher/_index.md

 1. In the **Cluster Explorer,** go to the dropdown menu in the upper left corner and click **Rancher Backups.**
 1. Click **Backup.**
+1. Create the Backup with the form, or with YAML editor.
+1. For configuring the Backup details using the form, click **Create** and refer to the [configuration reference](../configuration/backup-config) and to the [examples.](../examples/#backup)
-1. Create the Backup with the form, or with YAML.
-For this example, we can click **Create > Create from YAML.** Enter the Backup YAML.
+1. For using the YAML editor, we can click **Create > Create from YAML.** Enter the Backup YAML.
 This example Backup custom resource would create encrypted recurring backups in S3:

     ```yaml
     apiVersion: resources.cattle.io/v1
     kind: Backup
     metadata:
-      name: test-s3-recurring-backup
+      name: s3-recurring-backup
     spec:
       storageLocation:
         s3:
           credentialSecretName: s3-creds
           credentialSecretNamespace: default
-          bucketName: rajashree-backup-test
+          bucketName: rancher-backups
-          folder: ecm1
+          folder: rancher
           region: us-west-2
           endpoint: s3.us-west-2.amazonaws.com
       resourceSetName: rancher-resource-set
-      encryptionConfigSecretName: test-encryptionconfig
+      encryptionConfigSecretName: encryptionconfig
-      schedule: "@every 2m"
+      schedule: "@every 1h"
-      retentionCount: 3
+      retentionCount: 10
       ```

+    > **Note:** When creating the Backup resource using YAML editor, the `resourceSetName` must be set to `rancher-resource-set`

     For help configuring the Backup, refer to the [configuration reference](../configuration/backup-config) and to the [examples.](../examples/#backup)

-    Recurring backups are scheduled by editing the `Schedule` and `RetentionCount` fields.
-For more information, refer to the [Backup configuration reference.](../configuration/backup-config/#schedule)

     > **Important:** The `rancher-backup` operator doesn't save the EncryptionConfiguration file.
 The contents of the EncryptionConfiguration file must be saved when an encrypted backup is created, and the same file must be used when restoring from this backup.
 1. Click **Create.**